 Please practice the sight word flashcards with your child often!

-We will review our numbers.
 We are learning about addition-both vertical and horizontal.
 Please encourage your child in these skills to continue to improve and increase math fluency!
 Math flashcards are a great tool!

 We are learning about community helpers!
 We are continuing to learn map skills, too!